 Why You Need Them

 Some studies say that up to 80% of microbes in the soil are dormant.
 They aren’t getting fed and aerated due to lack of water, soil type, compaction, etc. Because they aren't doing the enzymatic activity of breaking down organic matter, the amount of plant-available nutrition in your soil becomes limited to the easily accessible fertilizer formulations you put down.
 By adding biostimulants to your crop input mix, you can improve your crop’s access to nutrients already in the soil, meaning the potential for less applied fertilizer and even a yield increase, thanks to the plant health benefits of the biostimulant as well.
-By applying a biostimulant to the seed or in the furrow, you can increase the activity in the soil adjacent to the seed and developing plant, giving your crop a headstart on success.
+By applying a biostimulant to the seed or in the furrow, you can increase the activity in the soil adjacent to the seed and developing plant, giving your crop a head start on success.

 Emergence and Early Growth